Jack White: Fender partnership

-Artistry
+Artistry and public image

-Instruments and equipment
+Equipment

 White owns many instruments and, historically, has tended to use certain ones for specific projects or in certain settings.
 He has a preference for vintage guitars, many of which are associated with influential blues artists.
 Much of his equipment is custom-made, for both technical and aesthetic reasons.
 White is a proficient guitar, bass, mandolin, percussion and piano player.

 During his career with the White Stripes, White principally used three guitars, though he used others as well.
-The first was a vintage 1964 red Airline "JB Hutto" model originally distributed by Montgomery Ward department store.
+The first was a vintage 1964 red Airline "J. B. Hutto" model originally distributed by Montgomery Ward department store.
 Though used by several artists, White's attachment to the instrument raised its popularity to the extent that Eastwood Guitars began producing a modified replica around 2000.
 The 1950s-era Kay Hollowbody was a gift from his brother in return for a favor.
 It was the same brand of electric guitar made popular by Howlin' Wolf, and White most famously used it on "Seven Nation Army".
 He began using a 1915 Gibson L-1 acoustic (often called the Robert Johnson model) during the Get Behind Me Satan Tour; in an interview for Gibson, he called the instrument his favorite.
 He also used a three-pickup Airline Town & Country (later featured in the "Steady As She Goes" music video), a Harmony Rocket, a 1970s-era Crestwood Astral II, and what would become the first of three custom Gretsch Rancher Falcon acoustic guitars.
 While with the Stripes, any equipment that did not match their red/black/white color scheme was painted red.

-On Black Friday in 2013, Third Man Records diversified and launched the Bumble Buzz pedal an octave fuzz built for Third Man by Vancouver, British Columbia's Union Tube and Transistor.
+On Black Friday in 2013, Third Man Records diversified and launched the Bumble Buzz pedal, an octave fuzz built for Third Man by Vancouver, British Columbia's Union Tube and Transistor.
 In 2014, the pedal was reviewed by Premier Guitar, and is found in Jack's pedal setup.